9 dead, 26 injured in shooting in Dayton, Ohio

 RELATED: Nonprofit marks El Paso shooting as 250th mass shooting in the U.S. for 2019

-The Oregon District is a historic neighborhood that Carper described as "a safe part of downtown," home to entertainment options, including bars, restaurants and theaters.
+The Oregon District is a historic neighborhood, home to entertainment options, including bars, restaurants and theaters.
 It will reopen this afternoon.

 A family assistance center was set up at the Dayton Convention Center, and those looking for information can call 937-333-8430.
-The community blood bank is supporting the hospitals, and officials will have more information on how to help in the coming hours.
+The community blood bank is supporting the hospitals, and while it's closed Sunday, it will reopen on Monday.

 RELATED: 'Absolutely heartbroken.'
 Ohio Gov. Mike DeWine releases statement on Dayton mass shooting